RigoBlock/rigoblock-website/_project/05_principles.md

 - **Aligned Incentives**

-  Proof-of-Performance rewards operators for results — not for AUM or fees.
+  Proof-of-Performance rewards operators — human or AI — for results, not for AUM or fees.

-- **Agent-Native**
+- **Agent-Native by Design**

-  Scoped delegation, X402 API, Manual and Automated execution modes, and additional safety rails.
+  Scoped Delegation, X402 API, Manual and Delegated autonomous operation modes, and protocol-enforced safety rails — built specifically for onchain vault agents and the autonomous economy.

 - **Ship in the Open**